rsradulescu/IFCO-data-engineering-solution-test/README.md

 $ git remote add origin https://github.com/rsradulescu/IFCO-data-engineering-solution-test.git
 ```

-In VSCode, open terminal and:
+In VSCode, open the terminal and:
-- Create a new README file and updated.
+- Created a new README file and updated it.
-- Configuring the Python virtual environment, with the latest stable python version (V3.12 at October 16)
+- I set up the Python virtual environment, with the latest stable version of Python (V3.12 as of October 16).

 ```
 $ python3 --version
 $ python3.12 -m venv venv
 ```

-- Now, a new folder was created, with the venv files, we need to activate it.
+- Now a new folder has been created, with the venv files, we must activate it.
 ```
 $ source venv/bin/activate
 ```
-- Create a requirement.txt file to list all the necesary Python libraries, and installed at once (if you don't know it at the beggining, you can just installing locally and later generate the requirement file with the command: $pip freeze > requirements.txt ).
+- Create a requirement.txt file to list all the required Python libraries, and install them at once (if you don't know at first, you can install it locally and then generate the requirement.txt file with the command: $pip freeze > requirements.txt ).
 ```
 $ pip install -r requirements.txt
 ```

-- Create the folders needed to organice the process: src folder for the python code and test folder for the test python code.
+- Create the necessary folders to organize the process: /src folder for the Python code and /test folder for the test Python code.
 ```
 $ mkdir test
 $ mkdir scr